-It is common for pearl fans to compare mother of pearl with pearl and other stones.
-However, mother of pearl is distinct.
+It is common for pearl fans to compare the mother of pearl with pearl and other stones.
+However, the mother of pearl is distinct.
 Let’s understand this fact by making a fair comparison.

 Mother of Pearl vs. Pearl

-In terms of location, pearl is formed within the mollusk’s tissue, while mother of pearl is found on the shell’s inner lining.
+In terms of location, the pearl is formed within the mollusk’s tissue, while the mother of pearl is found on the shell’s inner lining.

-In terms of value, pearls are always valued higher than mother of pearl due to their rarity.
+In terms of value, pearls are always valued higher than the mother of pearls due to their rarity.

-In terms of thickness, pearls are thick gems but mother of pearl is thin.
+In terms of thickness, pearls are thick gems but the mother of pearls is thin.

 Mother of Pearl vs. Abalone